rcc-uchicago/user-guide/docs/101/allocations.md

 where `[pi-cnetid]` is the name of the account, often your PI's.

-To view usage per job, utilize the following command:

-=== "Midway2, DaLI"
-      ```
-      accounts usage --byjob
-      accounts usage --account [pi-cnetid] --byjob
-      ```

-If you are the PI, you may employ the `--byuser` option to view individual usage by group members:
+You may use the `--byuser` option to view individual usage by group members:

 === "Midway2, DaLI"
       ```